-Getting a surprise medical bill from a hospital or other medical provider is extremely stressful and confusing, though know that you’re not alone AND that there are steps that can be done to correct this.
+Getting a surprise medical bill from a hospital or other medical provider is extremely stressful and confusing.
+Remember that you’re not alone, and that there are steps that can be done to correct this.

-At Resolve, we’re excited to see more and more states take a proactive approach to a confusing and unfair practice, and are hopeful that this is addressed in full by the federal government soon.
+At Resolve, we’re excited to see more and more states take a proactive approach to a confusing and unfair practice, and are hopeful that surprise medical billing and balance billing issues are addressed in full by the federal government soon.

 While we’re hopeful that this guide will help people get out of this situation, we understand that reality can be much more confusing, stressful, and hard to deal with.

-If you’d like to go over your bill with an expert to see whether or not you’re being balance billed and what can be done about it, call us toll free at 877-245-4244 OR schedule a free consult here.
+If you’d like to go over your medical bill with an expert to see whether or not you’re being balance billed and what can be done about it, call us toll free at 877-245-4244 or schedule a free consultation here.

 Braden founded Resolve after experiencing first hand how unfair the system is for patients.
 Prior to Resolve, he built and ran Operations for a renewable energy company and then built and ran Product, Growth, and Operations for a VC-funded edtech company.
 He received his MBA from Dartmouth’s Tuck School of Business and BA in Philosophy from the College of William and Mary.
 When not trying to lower healthcare costs he can be found outdoors mountain biking, skiing, or hiking with his dog.